adaanene/LEMP/project_2.md

 ### Install PHP packages and configure Ngnix to use PHP

-1. run `sudo apt install php-fpm php-mysql` to install packagaes php-fpm and php-mysql which allow Nginx to work with PHP nad MySQL respsectively
+1. run `sudo apt install php-fpm php-mysql` to install packages php-fpm and php-mysql which allow Nginx to work with PHP nad MySQL respectively

     press `y` to confirm installation